 Texas Sexual Harassment Law

-What Texas Workers Ought to Know About Sexual Harassment
+What Texas Employers Must Know About Sexual Harassment

-Sexual harassment is unlawful, and the legislatures and courts have established meaningful remedies for women who have been subjected to it.
-We are experienced in handling sexual harassment matters and are here to help.
+Law makers and courts have established meaningful remedies for women who have been subjected to workplace sexual harassment.

 RELATED: Hostile Work Environment Laws in Texas

 Sexual harassment is a form of unlawful discrimination established by Title VII of the Civil Rights Act of 1964, which applies to employers with 15 or more employees.
 The act ended segregation and is considered one of the crowning achievements of the civil rights movement.

 Sexual harassment in the workplace is defined by the U.S. Equal Employment Opportunity Commission (EEOC) to include:

 - Requests for sexual favors.